 Education is the source of a sustainable self-sufficiency, and therefore, also an important foundation for human dignity.

 The Amaro Tan Project is a school for Roma, Albanian Egyptian, and at-risk Albanian children.
 Only about three percent of Roma youth complete high school, and very few of them are girls.
 Lack of education contributes to an intractable cycle of poverty in these communities.
-By completing the primary and middle school program at Amaro Tan, Kasandra is already well on her way to a successful future.
+As a high school graduate, Kasandra is already well on her way to a successful future.

-Now Kasandra is enrolled at the Nehemia High School, a top-notch private high school run by Nehemiah Gateway in Pogradec—and her sights are set even higher.
+Now Kasandra is enrolled in the BA program at Nehemia Gateway University in Pogradec—and her sights are set even higher.
 “I dream of achieving something in my life,” she says.
 “My greatest wish is to become a lawyer.”